Boko Haram insurgency: 2022

-On 3 August it was reported that military airstrikes killed Boko Haram commander, Alhaji Modu and 27 other terrorists on Mandara Mountain in Gwoza local government area of Borno State.

-On 10 August it was reported that bombardments by two Nigerian Air Force fighter jets have killed many terrorists, among them a terrorist leader, operating in Kaduna State, Alhaji Shanono.
-According to a military source, the terrorist were caught off guard during a battle between ISWAP and Boko Haram.
+August saw further successes against insurgents.
+On 3 August it was reported that military airstrikes killed Boko Haram commander Alhaji Modu and 27 other terrorists on Mandara Mountain in Gwoza local government area of Borno State.
+On 6 August Abdulkarim Faca-Faca, who was among the masterminds of the attack on President Muhammadu Buhari's advance convoy to Katsina, was killed along with eight of his gang members by air strikes.
+On 10 August it was reported that bombardments by two Nigerian Air Force fighter jets had killed many terrorists, among them a terrorist leader, operating in Kaduna State, Alhaji Shanono.
+According to a military source, the terrorists were caught off guard during a battle between ISWAP and Boko Haram.
+On 16 August the Chadian army said it killed ten Boko Haram terrorists during clashes around Bol in the Lake Chad area.
+On 23 August troops of the Nigerian Air Force bombarded the enclave of an ISWAP leader, Fiya Ba Yuram, in the Sambisa forest.

-On 6 August Abdulkarim Faca-Faca, who was among the masterminds of the attack on President Muhammadu Buhari's advance convoy to Katsina, has been killed along with eight of his gang members by air strikes.

-On 16 August The Chadian army said it killed ten Boko Haram terrorists during clashes around Bol in the Lake Chad area.

-On 23 August troops of the Nigerian Air Force have bombarded the enclave of an ISWAP leader, Fiya Ba Yuram, in the Sambisa forest.
 The airstrikes hit some specific targets in the Tunbuns and Sambisa, reportedly killing scores of terrorists hiding in the enclaves.

-On 26 August it was reported that terrorists commander Uzaifa, was killes in an air raid on criminal enclaves in Sambisa Forest and the Tumbuns in Borno State.

-Between 30 and 31 August Nigerian fighter jets reportedly kill 49 Boko Haram fighters in separate camps.
+On 26 August it was reported that terrorists commander Uzaifa was killed in an air raid on criminal enclaves in Sambisa Forest and the Tumbuns in Borno State.
+Between 30 and 31 August Nigerian fighter jets reportedly killed 49 Boko Haram fighters in separate camps.

-On 1 September 70 suspected Boko Haram members have drowned in a river while trying to escape air bombardment in Sheruri village, Borno state.
+On 1 September 70 suspected Boko Haram members drowned in a river while trying to escape air bombardment in Sheruri village, Borno state.
 On 5 September it was reported that Nigerian troops and aircraft killed 200 Boko Haram terrorists including five commanders by the names of Abou Hauwa, Amir Shettima, Akura Buri, Abou Zainab and Abou Idris.

-On September 12 top Boko Haram commander and chief executioner, Bashir Bulabuduwaye, has surrendered to the Nigerian army.
+On September 12 top Boko Haram commander and chief executioner, Bashir Bulabuduwaye, surrendered to the Nigerian army.
 On November 23, dozens of soldiers were reportedly killed near Lake Chad.

+2023

+2023 was relatively quiet, seeing limited insurgent activity.

+On 28 March it was reported that Boko Haram's chief bomb maker, Awana Gaidam, was killed by his own IED.

+On 18 September it was reported that a group of terrorists held peace talks with people from the Fankama village in Katsina state.

+Two attacks on 30 and 31 October in the Geidam district of the Yobe State killed at least 37 people.
+The first attack was a shooting that killed 17.
+The second attack was executed with a land mine, which killed at least 20 people attending the burials of the victims of the shooting.

+On 1 November and 3 November, in Operation Hadarin Daji, the Nigerian air force carried out numerous airstrikes against Boko Haram hideouts, destroying two bases and killing several terrorists.